PrepareRI Spring Summit:

 12:00 - 1:00 p.m.

 The Spring Summit will feature an Industry Fair and Networking lunch.
 Summit participants will have the opportunity to meet with industry and community-based organization representatives and learn about their engagement with students and schools.
-The list of represented industries and organizations will be updated here as it becomes finalized.
+Industries and organizations to date include:

 Thank you to the organizations whose funding has made this Summit possible!